my-moons/customerio-events/README.md

 ```

 ### Configuration
-You must have the `CUSTOMER_IO_URL` and the `CUSTOMER_IO_EVENT_TOKEN` environment variables to send successfully an event to the workspace.
+You must have the `CUSTOMER_IO_URL` and the `CUSTOMER_IO_EVENT_TOKEN` environment variables setted to send successfully an event to the workspace.

 If `CUSTOMER_IO_URL` is not given, the production URL is taken by default.
 Be careful with this default value.

 If `CUSTOMER_IO_EVENT_TOKEN` (the auth token) is not provided, an error there will be thrown

 ### Usage